Controlled-access highway: Non-motorized access on freeways

 Freeways are usually limited to motor vehicles of a minimum power or weight; signs may prohibit cyclists, pedestrians and equestrians and impose a minimum speed.
 It is possible for non-motorized traffic to use facilities within the same right-of-way, such as sidewalks constructed along freeway-standard bridges and multi-use paths next to freeways such as the Suncoast Trail along the Suncoast Parkway in Florida.

 In some US jurisdictions, especially where freeways replace existing roads, non-motorized access on freeways is permitted.
 Different states of the United States have different laws.
 Cycling on freeways in Arizona may be prohibited only where there is an alternative route judged equal or better for cycling.
-Wyoming, the least densely populated state, allows cycling on all freeways.
+Wyoming, the second least densely populated state, allows cycling on all freeways.
 Oregon allows bicycles except on specific urban freeways in Portland and Medford.

 In countries such as the United Kingdom new motorways require an Act of Parliament to ensure restricted right of way.
-Since upgrading an existing road (the "Queen's Highway") to a full motorway will result in extinguishing the right of access of certain groups such as pedestrians, cyclists and slow-moving traffic, many controlled access roads are not full motorways.
+Since upgrading an existing road (the "King's Highway") to a full motorway will result in extinguishing the right of access of certain groups such as pedestrians, cyclists and slow-moving traffic, many controlled access roads are not full motorways.
 In some cases motorways are linked by short stretches of road where alternative rights of way are not practicable such as the Dartford Crossing (the furthest downstream public crossing of the River Thames) or where it was not economic to build a motorway alongside the existing road such as the former Cumberland Gap.
 The A1 is a good example of piece-wise upgrading to motorway standard—as of January 2013, the 639 km route had five stretches of motorway (designated as A1(M)), reducing to four stretches in March 2018 with completion of the A1(M) through North Yorkshire.